 As discussed below, the implementability of Alternative 5 varies depending on the specific criteria.

 Ability to Construct and Operate the Technology: This alternative includes constructing fence and signage, removal of contaminated soil, and installing a cap, which are common technologies and readily implementable.
 However, this alternative involves capping the entire 140-acre landfill, which includes and is adjacent to wetlands and open water.
 Construction of a cap of this size will require substantial grading and earth movement to ensure that grades are adequate for runoff and slope stability, and that runoff is adequately managed so it does not adversely impact the surrounding wetlands.
-Due to limited space on-Site, the replication of destroyed wetlands may be implemented off-Site (for costing purposes on-Site reconstruction was assumed).
+Due to limited space on-Site, the mitigation of any permanent loss of wetlands may need to be implemented off-Site (for costing purposes on-Site reconstruction was assumed).
 In addition, there are some construction challenges associated with 1) the presence of high-value wildlife habitats (which may cause significant delay in construction), 2) compensating flood storage capacity loss due to the cap, and 3) incorporating stormwater controls into the limited Site space (construction of stormwater basins may not be feasible on the capped landfill).
 The truck traffic along Britten Road and Green Village Road as well as truck movement on soft, swampy soils pose additional construction challenges (for example, truck traffic through residential and commercial areas may be restricted during certain times to prevent impacts to other travelers).
 This alternative does not include a treatment technology and thus post-construction operation will be limited to maintenance and monitoring of the cap and fence.
 The ability to construct and operate this alternative is moderate.

 Reliability of the Technology: A cap is a reliable physical barrier that prevents direct exposure and mitigates residual risks.
 Reliability of a cap increases with appropriate maintenance and care.
 Excavation and consolidation of contaminated soil under the landfill cap is also a commonly accepted reliable technology for soil remediation.
 Access restrictions are widely used as a physical barrier to mitigate direct exposure.
 The reliability of access restrictions increases with appropriate maintenance and care.
 With proper maintenance, access restrictions are effective in limiting trespassing.
 The reliability of this technology is considered excellent.